alleyinteractive/alley-scripts/packages/build-tool/README.md

 ```sh
 npx alley-build packages-update --dist-tag=wp-6.3
 ```
+### Default options

-By default the following command options are applied:
+By default the following command options are applied when running the `build` and `start` commands:
 * `--webpack-copy-php` – enables copying all PHP files from the blocks directory and its subdirectories to the output directory.
 * `--webpack-src-dir` – Allows customization of the blocks source code directory.
 Default is `blocks`.